wwmmkk/FrameGlimpse/README.md

 FrameGlimpse is designed with the following privacy principles:

 * **On-device processing:** media analysis and cleanup happen on your device whenever possible.
-* **No media uploads:** we do not upload your photos, videos, Live Photos, screenshots, or thumbnails to our servers.
+* **No media uploads:** we do not upload your photos, videos, Live Photos, screenshots, thumbnails, or media-analysis results to our servers.
 * **No account required:** you do not need to create an account or sign in to use the App.
+* **No diagnostic logging:** the App does not create, store, or upload diagnostic logs.
 * **No automatic deletion:** anything deleted must be selected and confirmed by you.
 * **No automatic full-library iCloud downloads:** only individual items you explicitly choose may be downloaded when needed.
 * **No tracking:** we do not track you across apps or websites.